NavaneethKrishnan20/Microsoft-Store-Product-Review-using-EDA/README.md

-### Microsoft Store Product Review using Exploratory Data Analysis (EDA)
+### Microsoft Store Product Review and insights using Exploratory Data Analysis (EDA)

 This project deals with product sales, customer rating for each category available on microsoft store app

-Microsoft Windows Store Apps Insights using Exploratory Data Analysis (EDA)

 • Aim: To provide insights about the various apps available on Microsoft Store.